fastify/fastify/docs/Getting-Started.md

 └── hooks and middlewares
 └── your services
 ```
-In this way you will always have access to all of the properties declared in the current scope.<br/>
+In this way you will always have access to all of the properties declared in the current scope.

 As discussed previously, Fastify offers a solid encapsulation model, to help you build your application as single and independent services.
 If you want to register a plugin only for a subset of routes, you have just to replicate the above structure.
 ```
 └── plugins (from the Fastify ecosystem)